vdkaaa/MazeTerrorGame/README.md

 - Symbols “reveal” naturally under flashlight illumination.
 - Audio hints can be located directionally by the player.
 - Scene runs smoothly in-editor and ready for WebGL test build.

+Definition of Done (DoD) 🧠 Day 12 – Implement counter system for sound box puzzle

+ CounterSO correctly manages counter incrementing and resetting.

+ CounterSO triggers the OnTargetReached event when currentValue reaches targetValue.

+ SoundBoxInspectable interacts with CounterSO to increment the counter.

+ CounterPuzzleController subscribes to the event and correctly spawns the key when the puzzle is completed.

+ The system has been tested in the editor: interacting with 3 sound boxes successfully spawns the key at the designated location.

+ The code is clean, well-commented, and follows the project conventions.